 Before venturing any judgment, however, it first has to be said that the question of gentrification should not be addressed from a purely superficial and disjointed bias, because if so perspective can be lost and the issue would remain simply as a curiosity or a mere anecdote.
-There is not much point into discussing frivolous details such as whether hipster´s aesthetic is better or worse, whether their premises are boring and snooty or genuine, or whether the neighbourhood looks better after its restructuring from an architectural point of view.
+There is not much point into discussing frivolous details such as whether hipster´s aesthetic is better or worse, whether their premises are boring and snooty or genuine, or whether the neighbourhood looks better after its restructuring from an architectural or aesthetical point of view.
 Neither does the discussion about its consequences if they do not fall within the proper context, because its various features can be misleading if they are not seen all together.
-This meaning that, for example, it can be argued that of course it is, in principle, a good thing that an impoverished neighbourhood develops, is equipped with better infrastructures and filled with people carrying more money; of course it is desirable that in a free country every citizen had the right to live where he pleases and, if so, if hipsters want to live in the central area there should not be anything that might stop them; and of course it’s good that might be people who could even make money out of something that, in principle, is about improving a neighbourhood.
+This meaning that, for example, it can be argued that of course it is, in principle, a good thing that an impoverished neighbourhood develops, is equipped with better infrastructures and filled with people carrying more money; of course it is desirable that in a free country every citizen has the right to live where he pleases and, if so, if hipsters want to live in the central area there should not be anything that might stop them; and of course it is also good that there might be people who could even make money out of something that, in principle, is about improving a neighbourhood.
 But is that all?

 (Gentrification in San Francisco)